 You do not have to be an AI expert to help students develop a critical and thoughtful stance toward AI.
 Knowing a couple of key points about the nature of AI is enough: AI tools draw upon huge datasets to quickly perform tasks, and do so in ways that resemble human problem-solving and decision-making.

 - Explain what research suggests about AI’s impact on learning.
 A number of studies now indicate “that using AI can short-circuit the cognitive effort required for sustainable, deep learning…with potentially long-term consequences.”
-Using AI too soon or too often might prevent students from developing the cognitive processes and skills necessary for critical thinking (Lodge and Loble).
+Using AI too soon or too often may prevent students from developing the cognitive processes and skills necessary for critical thinking (Lodge and Loble).

 - Communicate the importance of all college learning.
-Many students focus only on learning with clear connections to their intended career track and may be more willing to use shortcuts in courses they deem irrelevant.
-However, most students will change careers at least once in their lifetimes.
-Talk with students about how the relevance of your course may only become apparent years from now.
+Many students may be more willing to use shortcuts in courses they deem irrelevant to their career aspirations.
+Talk with students about how they will likely change careers at least once in their lifetimes and that the relevance of your course may only become apparent years from now.
 The skills they learn in your course may transfer to other careers—even careers that do not yet exist!

 - Discuss the social, ethical, and practical issues surrounding AI.
 The processes that support generative AI tools raise issues related to privacy, disinformation, environmental impact, bias, exploitation, and academic integrity, among other things.
 Discussing with students the ethical and social concerns related to AI can help them see the social context of AI and can position them to make thoughtful decisions about their own use of AI tools.